 This script checks how long a script's current PID has run, and can notify a WHM user or kill the process.

 This group of scripts restarts services.

-The servicedomains script allows you to create Domain Name System (DNS) records for service subdomains.
+This script lets you to create DNS records for service subdomains.